Toronto Maple Leafs: After the lockout (2005–2014)

-Brendan Shanahan era (2014–present)
+Brendan Shanahan era (2014–2025)

-Shortly after the end of the 2013–14 regular season, Brendan Shanahan was named as the president and an alternate governor of the Maple Leafs.
+Following the 2013–14 regular season, Brendan Shanahan was named as the president and an alternate governor of the Maple Leafs.
 On January 6, 2015, the Leafs fired Randy Carlyle as head coach, and assistant coach Peter Horachek took over on an interim basis immediately.
 While the Leafs had a winning record before Carlyle's firing, the team eventually collapsed.
 On February 6, 2015, the Leafs set a new franchise record of 11 consecutive games without a win.
 At the beginning of February, Shanahan gained the approval of MLSE's board of directors to begin a "scorched earth" rebuild of the club.
 Both Dave Nonis and Horachek were relieved of their duties on April 12, just one day after the season concluded.
-In addition, the Leafs also fired several assistant coaches, including Steve Spott, and Rick St. Croix; as well as individuals from the Leafs' player scouting department.
+In addition, the Leafs also fired several assistant coaches, including Steve Spott and Rick St. Croix, as well as individuals from the Leafs' player scouting department.

 On May 20, 2015, Mike Babcock was named as the new head coach, and on July 23, Lou Lamoriello was named the 16th general manager in team history.
 On July 1, 2015, the Leafs packaged Kessel in a multi-player deal to the Pittsburgh Penguins in return for three skaters, including Kasperi Kapanen, a conditional first-round pick, and a third-round pick.
 Toronto also retained $1.2 million of Kessel's salary for the remaining seven seasons of his contract.
 During the following season, on February 9, 2016, the Leafs packaged Phaneuf in another multi-player deal, acquiring four players, as well as a 2017 second-round pick from the Ottawa Senators.
 The team finished last in the NHL for the first time since the 1984–85 season.
 They subsequently won the draft lottery and used the first overall pick to draft Auston Matthews.

 In their second season under Babcock, Toronto secured the final Eastern Conference wildcard spot for the 2017 playoffs.
 On April 23, 2017, the Maple Leafs were eliminated from the playoffs by the top-seeded Washington Capitals four games to two in the best-of-seven series.

 Toronto finished the 2017–18 season with 105 points by beating Montreal 4–2 in their final game of the regular season, a franchise-record, beating the previous record of 103 points set in 2004.
-They faced the Boston Bruins in the First Round and lost in seven games.
+They faced the Boston Bruins in the first round and lost in seven games.
 Following the playoffs, Lamoriello was not renewed as general manager.
 Kyle Dubas was subsequently named the team's 17th general manager in May 2018.
 During the 2018 off-season, the Maple Leafs signed John Tavares to a seven-year, $77 million contract.
 On April 1, the Maple Leafs clinched a division berth for the 2019 Stanley Cup playoffs.
-The Maple Leafs were eliminated in the First Round of the 2019 playoffs on April 23, after losing to the Bruins in a seven-game series.
+The Maple Leafs were eliminated in the first round of the 2019 playoffs on April 23, after losing to the Bruins in a seven-game series.